larvatecn/laravel-passport-sms/README.md

 ## Example

-Here is what a `User::findForPassportSmsRequest()` method might look like...
+Here is what a `User::findAndValidateForPassportSms()` method might look like...

 ```php
 /**